- As low as $154/Night

 This home is just a 10-min. walk from Downtown Charleston and the Cooper River.
 This comfortable home offers well-furnished living spaces, a full kitchen, and cozy bedrooms.
 You’ll be near King Street’s stores, eateries, and galleries, with simple access to waterfront parks like The Battery.
 Conveniently located near grocery stores, coffee stores, and public transport, it's the ideal base for exploring Charleston’s history and appeal.

-We hope all guests have a calming and fun stay worry-complimentary, so we do not have specific rules when it comes to trash, laundry, dishes--we kindly ask that guests keep those items tidy within reason.
+We hope all guests have a calming and delightful stay worry-complimentary, so we do not have specific rules when it comes to trash, laundry, dishes--we kindly ask that guests keep those items tidy within reason.

 If smoking is detected in the home there is at minimum a $250 deep cleaning fee charged to the guest's reservation.